syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/how-to.md

 {% endhighlight %}

-N> In order to achieve the above scenario, need to refer the Microsoft DLL in your application (Microsoft Outlook 12/15 Object library [Microsoft.Office.Interop.Outlook] and refer it in the controller page as shown above).
+N> In order to achieve the above scenario, need to refer the Microsoft DLL (Microsoft Outlook 12/15 Object library [Microsoft.Office.Interop.Outlook]) in your application and refer it in the controller page as shown above.